vsajip/sarge/docs/reference.rst

          The ``async`` keyword parameter was changed to ``async_``, as ``async`` is a keyword in Python 3.7 and later.

-   .. method:: wait()
+   .. method:: wait(timeout=None)

-      Wait for the command's underlying sub-process to complete.
+      Wait for the command's underlying sub-process to complete, with a specified timeout.
+If the timeout is reached, a ``subprocess.TimeoutExpired`` exception is raised.
+The timeout is ignored in versions of Python < 3.3.

+      .. versionchanged:: 0.1.6
+         The ``timeout`` parameter was added.

    .. method:: terminate()